-I like to post positive affirmations on a sticky note and place it onto the mirror in the bathroom.
+I like to post positive affirmations on a sticky note and place it on the mirror in the bathroom.
 You can also use a chalkboard on the fridge, create a colourful poster on the computer together or have them written down in a daily journal.
 The more often that your child practices their affirmations, the more they will believe them.

-This helps reduce negative self talk.
+This helps reduce negative self-talk.

 Make Attitude Acrostics

 An acrostic is a puzzle of sorts when you take a word such as “attitude” and assign a phrase to each letter.
 This is a great way to help your child figure out which traits are common among those who have positive attitudes.